 Case No. 16-cv-00302

-In February 2016, Keller Rohrback L.L.P. and our Co-Counsel filed a Class Action Complaint against Nationstar L.L.C., and its wholly owned subsidiary, Solutionstar L.L.C., on behalf of Plaintiffs and all other similarly situated mortgagors whose residential mortgage loans are serviced by Nationstar.
+In February 2016, Keller Rohrback L.L.P. and Co-Counsel filed a Class Action Complaint against Nationstar and its wholly owned subsidiary, Solutionstar, on behalf of Plaintiffs and all other similarly situated mortgagors whose residential mortgage loans are serviced by Nationstar.
 Plaintiffs filed their Second Amended Complaint on September 24, 2018, and after a second round of motion to dismiss briefing the Court again largely upheld Plaintiffs’ claims on February 19, 2019, including the RICO claims.

-The Second Amended Complaint continues to pursue claims related to two of defendants’ practices.
+The Third Amended Complaint continues to pursue claims related to two of Defendants’ practices.

 First, Plaintiffs allege that Nationstar (now known as Mr. Cooper) and its subsidiary Solutionstar, use an automated default servicing platform to illegally, unfairly, and fraudulently charge defaulted borrowers for multiple and repetitive “property inspections” that are not required by lenders, not permitted by lender guidelines, and in many cases not allowed under state and federal regulations and guidelines.